keithalewis/math/ross.md

 A perfect hedge is a closed-out trading strategy $(\tau_j, \Gamma_j)$ with
 $A_{\hat\tau_k} = \hat A_{k}$ and $A_t = 0$ otherwise.
 The latter condition
 is referred to as _self-financing_.
+This can be achieved by investing non-zero amounts in the money-market/funding account if that is available.
 As [@HarKre1979] showed, continuous time trading is a mathematical pathology of the theory of Ito processes that leads to contradictions.

-Only a finite number of trades are possible and perfect hedges do not exist.
+In reality, only a finite number of trades are possible and perfect hedges do not exist.

 One approach to finding a hedging strategy is to note
 ${V_t = (\Delta_t + \Gamma_t)\cdot X_t}$ and that